isomerpages/dis-dotc/news/events/_posts/2024-10-22-post-Kicking Off Our Inaugural Hackathon 2024 #BuildTogether.md

 However, beyond the tangible solutions produced, the relationships forged by bringing people and ideas together can yield a positive impact that often exceeds expectations.</p>
-<p>As the Hackathon progresses over the next few weeks, there is excitement
+<p>As Hackathon 2024 unfolds in the coming weeks, the anticipation builds
-about what will unfold.
-Stay tuned for updates on this collaborative journey!</p>
+for the innovative ideas and solutions that will emerge.
+Stay tuned for updates on this exciting journey of collaboration and growth, and explore more about how we’re fostering creativity and teamwork in our <a href="https://www.dotc.gov.sg/hackathon-2024-building-together-for-innovation-and-growth/" rel="noopener" target="_new">Hackathon 2024 feature</a>.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/20241022_132434.jpg">